Salesforce accelerates velocity by over 30% and ships higher-quality code with Cursor

 To take one measure, engineers are now generating far more unit tests with Cursor than before, enhancing the reliability of what Salesforce ships.

-If you're interested in leveraging AI to ship higher-quality software, please reach out to our team to get started with a Cursor trial.
+If you're interested in leveraging AI to ship higher-quality software, faster, please reach out to our team to get started with a Cursor trial.